 The get_comments_number function will retrieve the number of comments for a post in WordPress.
 Do you want to check how many comments does a post has?
 Use the get_comments_number function with its easy syntax to get comments numbers for a post using ID.

 Shortcodes are helpful when WordPress admins want to run a function and return the result with a simple code.
 Developers can create a new shortcode for moderators to use when the process of calling a function is complicated or admins want to run a function on multiple pages themselves.
 Website moderators who do not know […]

-Registring a New Image Size helps WordPress developers to generate different size images when the administrator uploads them on the admin panel.
-In this tutorial, we’ll have a close look at the add_image_size function which is responsible for registering a new image size in WordPress.
+Registering a New Image Size helps WordPress developers generate different images when the administrator uploads them on the admin panel.
+In this tutorial, we’ll look at the add_image_size function, responsible for registering a new image size in WordPress.

 WordPress excerpt_length filter is responsible for modifying the default length for post excerpts.
 WordPress lets developers set their desired length for printing excerpts on themes.
-We want to try it in a working example to show you how the excerpt_length filter works in WordPress and how you can take advantage of this filter in your […]
+We want to try it in a working example to show you how the excerpt_length filter works in WordPress and how you can use this filter in your themes.

 WordPress get_the_tags function is responsible for retrieving associated tags of a post.
 WordPress developers need to specify post ID to receive an array containing tag IDs, Names, Slugs in full-detailed term objects.
 Read this tutorial for general information about tagging, its usage, and testing the get_the_tags function in working examples.

 wp_get_post_categories function will help WordPress developers retrieve post categories (Name, ID, Slug, ETC). wp_get_post_categories receives a required Post ID and an optional array of arguments.
 In this WordPress tutorial, we’ll try retrieving Post Categories using the wp_get_post_categories function.